rdemaria/xpoint/readme.md

 Canvas:
 ----------------------------

+A canvas contains parts to be drawns.

+Artists[part]=set of artists
+For each parts in the model frame
+    primitives=part.get_primitives(view,frame)
+    for primitive in part.get_primitives(view,frame)
+        get_artists(primitives)

+canvas draw:
+   for part in self.parts:
+      primitives=part.get_primitives(transformation,style)  # 3d view frame
+      draw_primitive

+transform in the view space, project in x,y

 A canvas defines how spatial primitives in a 3D euclidean space transform in drawing primitives.
-Geometrical primitives are Polylines, Point, Text, Meshes of some sort [perhaps more???]
-There are Canvas2D which can use different projections and canvas3D that defines only scaling and axis.
+Geometrical primitives are Polylines, Point, Text, Meshes There are Canvas2D which can use different projections and canvas3D that defines only scaling and axis.